-ROEBUCK PLAZA STORE ONLY 9118 PARKWAY EAST • BIRMINGHAM STORE HOURS

-We accept Visa, MasterCard, American Express, Discover, Belk Card, Profitt's and McRae's Cards.
+ROEBUCK PLAZA STORE ONLY 9118 PARKWAY EAST • BIRMINGHAM STORE HOURS MON.-SAT.
+10AM-9PM • SUN.
+NOON TO 6PM TOBACCO AND SOCIETY We accept Visa, MasterCard, American Express, Discover, Belk Card, Proffitt's and McRae's Cards.
 All Sales Final.
 Cosmetics and Fragrances are excluded.
 Promotions and coupons advertised for on-going Belk stores will not be accepted at this location.
-We will accept returns on merchandles old profor to 128/105 with receipt.

-We will no longer be able to offer alterations, gift wrap and charge send.
+We will accept returns on merchandise sold prior to 12/31/05 with receipt.
+We will no longer be able to offer alteration. gift wrap and charge send.

-WAITING: Issue never made it to 'front burner'

-From Page 1B

-situations of these families and have tried to meet their needs.
-Simply put, this issue never made it to the front burner until the lawsuit moved forward and nundreds of families and advocates brought the issue to the cates brought the issue to the forefront.
+WAITING: Issue never made it to 'front burner' ► From Page 1B situations of these families and have tried to meet their needs.
+Simply put, this issue never made it to the front burner until the lawsuit moved forward and nundreds of families and advocates brought the issue to the forefront.

 The legal argument King wants to test would be better applied to some other case, one not causing such a dire impact for our most needy citizens.
 King's strategy will be sure to prolong the case for years before any resolution is reached.
-King and the governor have it in their power to assure that people on waiting lists will no longer be ignored.
-It is not cur, and the state of the economy varies.

-King to promise they will "try" to fund these programs in future years.
-Changes in leadership oc-cur, and the state of the econ-
+King and the governor have it in their power to assure that people on waiting lists will no longer ke ignored.
+It is not enough for Gov. Bob Riley and King to promise they will "try" to fund these programs in future years.
+Changes in leadership occur, and the state of the economy varies.
 The governor and attorney general must prioritize the provision of needed services to people with disabilities.
 They must ensure that vulnerable people will receive the services they deserve as Alabama citizens.
 In the meantime, people wait.